oskarsinger/hosinger/weekly_progress.md

                 * For the active learning component, the asynchronous algorithms used for delayed reward could be applied, or we could take inspiration from them somehow.
         * **Possible applications.**
             * These ones are not as appealing to me, but there is data, and it will be less difficult or even unnecessary to find domain-specific collaborators.
-                * Web search
+                * Web search: allow more interesting search queries by things like similar image or text content.
-                * Marketing
-                * Events in Twitter
+                * Marketing: want to take population non-homogeneity into consideration when making marketing decisions like who to target and how to best reach them.
+                * Events in Twitter: I am a bit skeptical about the ability to gain actionable information from individual or even sequences of tweets, but we are thinking more of very large aggregations, so its not necessary to master the NLP aspect.
             * These ones are much more exciting to me, and there is data, but finding collaborators may be more difficult.
-                * Genomic
-                * Astronomy
+                * Genomic: continue working with dataset from Yaya.
+                * Astronomy: discovery of dark matter through multiple measurement types.
+        * **Scalability and Distributed Computing.**
+            * As disparity between ambient and true dimension goes up, projected gradient becomes slower.
+            * Make graphical model structural assumptions to facilitate distributability of the computation.
-    * On the scalability front, I will need to start familiarizing myself with distributed estimation techniques, on both theoretical and practical, engineering levels.
-This is related to Josh Meng's work, I believe.
+            * I will need to start familiarizing myself with distributed estimation techniques, on both theoretical and engineering levels.
+            * Most of the decentralized estimation techniques I have read about involve subgradient methods, which are very slow.